 milks and are significantly lower in calories than milk based versions.
 Variations like coconut water kefir are most ideal for those with candida overgrowth or those who wish to reduce the amount of calories they are consuming throughout the day.

-Water kefir is made in the same way that you make milk kefirs and requires the same amount of time to ferment.
-The Body Ecology Kefir Starter powder is used to make both milk kefir in addition to water-based varieties and can be used interchangeably.
+Water kefir is made in the same way that you make milk kefir and requires about 48 hours to ferment.
+The Body Ecology Kefir Starter powder is used to make both milk kefir in addition to sugar water-based varieties and can be used interchangeably.

 Most health experts agree that a healthy balance of gut flora, or also called gut microbiota, in the digestive tract and specifically the intestines is extremely important for maintaining the health of the entire body, organs and systems.